-- I. Any written or oral report of an act of dating violence and abuse shall be considered an official means of reporting such act(s).
-Reports may be made anonymously, but formal disciplinary action may not be based solely on the basis of an anonymous report. - J. Incidents of teen dating violence and abuse shall be filed within ten (10) school days of the alleged incident or having knowledge of the incident.
+- H. Submission of a good faith complaint or report of teen dating violence or abuse will not affect the complainant or reporter's future employment, grades, learning or working environment, or work assignments.
+Appropriate remedial action will be pursued for persons found to have wrongfully and intentionally accused another of an act of dating violence or abuse. - I. Any written or oral report of an act of dating violence and abuse shall be considered an official means of reporting such act(s).
+Reports may be made anonymously, but formal disciplinary action may not be based solely on the basis of an anonymous report. - J. Incidents of teen dating violence and abuse shall be filed within ten (10) school days of the alleged incident or having knowledge of the incident. - III.
+Investigations - A. The principal or designee shall select a staff member employed at the school and trained in investigative procedures to initiate the investigation.

-III.
-Investigations

-- A. The principal or designee shall select a staff member employed at the school and trained in investigative procedures to initiate the investigation.
 The staff member may not be the accused perpetrator or victim. - B. Documented interviews of the victim, alleged perpetrator and witnesses shall be conducted privately and separately.
 All interviews are confidential.
-Each individual (victim, alleged perpetrator and witnesses) will be interviewed separately and at no time will the alleged perpetrator and victim be interviewed together. - C. The investigative process shall be completed within ten (10) school days from the time the report is filed. - D. The highest level of confidentiality possible will be upheld regarding the submission of a complaint or a report of teen dating violence and/or abuse and the investigative procedures that follow.
+Each individual (victim, alleged perpetrator and witnesses) will be interviewed separately and at no time will the alleged perpetrator and victim be interviewed together. - C. The investigative process shall be completed within ten (10) school days from the time the report is filed. - D. If the complaint is determined to be a Title IX Sexual Harassment or Sexual Discrimination complaint, the policies and procedures set forth in Policy 2.161 Title IX Policy Prohibiting Sexual Discrimination will apply.

+- E. The highest level of confidentiality possible will be upheld regarding the submission of a complaint or a report of teen dating violence and/or abuse and the investigative procedures that follow.
 School employees shall refrain from sharing confidential student information with other school employees, students, or community members, unless disclosure is required by law or is necessary to protect the student's safety.
-Any notification made must be consistent with the student' privacy rights under the applicable provisions of the Family Educational Rights and Privacy Act of 1974 (FERPA).

-E. If it is determined that inappropriate behavior(s) has occurred, the investigator will make recommendations for disciplinary action to the principal or Superintendent.

-IV.
-Discipline

-- A. Immediate action shall be taken to eliminate the behavior. - B. Disciplinary action shall be taken based on the circumstances of the behavior(s). - C. Discipline shall be consistent with the provisions of the Code of Student Conduct. - D. If a crime has been committed, the appropriate law enforcement agency shall be immediately notified.

-V. Restraining Orders
+Any notification made must be consistent with the student' privacy rights under the applicable provisions of the Family Educational Rights and Privacy Act of 1974 (FERPA). - F. If it is determined that inappropriate behavior(s) has occurred, the investigator will make recommendations for disciplinary action to the principal or Superintendent. - IV.
+Discipline - A. Immediate action shall be taken to eliminate the behavior. - B. Disciplinary action shall be taken based on the circumstances of the behavior(s). - C. Discipline shall be consistent with the provisions of the Code of Student Conduct. - D. If a crime has been committed, the appropriate law enforcement agency shall be immediately notified. - V. Restraining Orders - A. If an order of protection has been issued, the student or his/her parent(s) should inform the school immediately. - B. The investigator will contact the abuser and his/her parent(s) to initiate a contract to stay away from the victim, consistent with the terms of the order, with penalties for known violations of the contract.

-- A. If an order of protection has been issued, the student or his/her parent(s) should inform the school immediately. - B. The investigator will contact the abuser and his/her parent(s) to initiate a contract to stay away from the victim, consistent with the terms of the order, with penalties for known violations of the contract. - C. The principal or district administrator will notify law enforcement immediately if he/she has a reasonable belief that a criminal or civil restraining order has been violated. - D. The school resource officer and/or security officer will respond immediately to a report of a violation of a criminal or a civil restraining order.
+- C. The principal or district administrator will notify law enforcement immediately if he/she has a reasonable belief that a criminal or civil restraining order has been violated. - D. The school resource officer and/or security officer will respond immediately to a report of a violation of a criminal or a civil restraining order. - VI.

-VI.
 Support Services for the Victim